-The purpose of these model financial statements is to provide a comprehensive range of accounting policies and disclosures to help guide government departments in preparing financial statements that comply with the PBE Accounting Standards.
+The purpose of the model financial statements is to provide a comprehensive range of accounting policies and disclosures to help guide government departments in preparing financial statements that comply with the PBE accounting requirements.
 Because of this, the model financial statements contain many note disclosures.
 Government departments might not need to include all of these notes in their financial statements.

-When preparing financial statements, professional judgement needs to be applied in determining what note disclosures are material to users of financial statements.
+When preparing their financial statements, government departments need to apply professional judgement to determine what note disclosures are material to users of financial statements.
 The PBE Conceptual Framework provides the following guidance on materiality: